Rendanic/check_MK-Plugins/README.md

 ## Version History

+# 2014.08.26_1.2.2p0_tbr: New Version numbering due to irritations between Check_MK and this plugin (timestamp of creation the mkp + compatible against Check_MK-Version + _tbr)
+# 2014.08.26_1.2.2p0_tbr: added owner in oracle_jobs service, added req_mir_free_space and offline disk in oracle_asm_diskgroup
+# 2014.08.26_1.2.2p0_tbr: sqlplus.sh is not required anymore, tnsnames.ora is replaced with more fields in mk_oracle_dbusers.conf
+# 2014.08.26_1.2.2p0_tbr: oracle_performance gets some performance data from Oracle
+# 2014.08.26_1.2.2p0_tbr: Testmode added: mk_oracle -t
 # 1.2.3: Bugfix wrong order of values in default parameters in oracle_recovery_status
 # 1.2.2: Bugfix sqlplus.sh, wallet is usable again
 * 1.2.0: New oracle_locks, oracle_longactivesessions Bugfix oracle_job, oracle_recovery_status.
 More feautures in sqlplus.sh